CodeAssociate/CA.Blocks.DataAccess/docs/architecture/design.md

 ﻿
 ## Design
 The CA.Blocks.DataAccess is designed as a micro-ORM for relational databases.
 Its core functionality focuses on reducing the object-relational impedance mismatch that exists between the relational world and the object world of objects in .NET.
 It was designed to work with onion / layered and CQRS-type architectures and can work with or without dependency injection.
-The blocks are built on top of ADO.NET the core layer is implemented within CA.Blocks.DataAccess.
-This layer has no dependence on any provider, each provider is implemented as implementation on the abstract core.
-These are all independent assemblies such that each of the providers can be isolated.
-If you using MySQL you do not need to pull in the SQL server dependencies and visa versa.
+The blocks are built on top of ADO.NET; the core layer is implemented within `CA.Blocks.DataAccess`.
+This layer has no dependency on any provider; each provider is implemented as a specialization of the abstract core.
+These are all independent assemblies, such that each of the providers can be isolated.
+If you are using MySQL, you do not need to pull in the SQL Server dependencies and vice versa.

-At a high level, the code simply inherits from the provider you what to use injecting the configuration.
-Once you have that class in place it is a case of creating your data access methods.
+At a high level, the code simply inherits from the provider you want to use, injecting the configuration.
+Once you have that class in place, it is a case of creating your data access methods.

-Below is a simple example that will connect to the local SQL server using a trusted connection.
-It then exposes two methods
+Below is a simple example that will connect to the local SQL Server using a trusted connection.
+It then exposes two methods:
 1. **ExecSpWho** - this will execute the sp_who stored procedure and return the results in the POCO class called SpWhoResult.
 2. **GetSysObjectsOfType** - this will execute the query with a parameter and return the results in a class called SysObjectsResult.